Ink/ThatCloud/README.md

   1. ThatCloudAppDelegate registers incoming actions and provides their handlers.
   2. FilePreviewViewController enables the file preview view to transmit content to other Ink enabled apps.

-What are the Ink Sample Apps?
+What are the "That" Apps?
 =============================

 To demonstrate the power Ink mobile framework, Ink created the "ThatApp" suite of sample apps.
 Along with ThatCloud, there is also ThatInbox for reading your mail, ThatPDF for editing your documents and ThatPhoto for tweaking your photos.
 But we want the apps to do more than just showcase the Ink Mobile Framework.
 That's why we're releasing the apps open source.

 As iOS developers we leverage an incredible amount of software created by the community.
 By releasing these apps, we hope we can make small contribution back.
 Here's what you can do with these apps:
+  1. Use them!

+  They're your apps and you should be able to do with them what you want.
+Skin it, fix it, tweak it, improve it.
+Once you're done, send us a pull request!

-  1. Get your code to the app store
+  2. Get your code to the app store

   All of our sample apps are currently in the App store.
 Developers learning iOS can get their code in the app store   without having to write an entire App.
 They only need to send a pull request.

-  2. Support other iOS Framework companies
+  3. Support other iOS Framework companies

   The sample apps are a place where other framework companies can integrate their product to show it off to the world, or simply a place to demonstrate integration strategies to your customers.

-  3. Evaluate potential hires
+  4. Evaluate potential hires

   Want to interview an iOS developer?
 Test their chops by asking them to add a feature or two a real world app.

-  4. Show off your skills
+  5. Show off your skills

   Trying to get a job?
 Point an employer to your merged pull requests to the sample apps as a demonstration of your ability to contribute to real apps.